-The College promotes design as a creative process.
-Design education is a process-oriented and open-ended inquiry yielding multiple responses and continually provoking questions.
-We acknowledge that the design disciplines are dynamic.
-Design is central to the way we engage our evolving world and has the power to produce a formal, material, and technological embodiment of that world’s sociocultural, ecological, and economic dimensions.
+The College views design as an investigative process with diverse outcomes.
+Design is a process-oriented open-ended inquiry yielding unique responses and provoking questions.
+We acknowledge design disciplines are dynamic, and design is central to the way we engage the world.

 This is a living document.
-Each spring, the Dean will convene a task force consisting of College leadership, students, faculty, and staff to review, obtain feedback, and update the culture statement with the intention of publishing the revised statement at the start of the new academic year.
-This College Culture Statement is not only an aspiration; it is an acknowledgement of the College’s commitment to uphold values and practices of respect, inclusion, and community among its members and their contributions.
+Each spring, the College Culture Committee convenes to review, obtain feedback, and update the culture statement with the intention of publishing the revised statement at the start of the new academic year.
+This College Culture Statement is not only an aspiration; it is an acknowledgment of the College’s commitment to upholding values and practices of respect, inclusion, and community among its members and their contributions.

 Updated August 2023